Warning. Cloning this item will not retain its parent-child relationship.

 Decline in popularity

 The postcard mania began to wane from about 1913.
 Printers started under-cutting each other which led to a massive world-wide glut of postcards.
 They started to be sold in discount packs, often at less than cost price.
 The outbreak of World War I marked the final end of the craze.
-The breaking of diplomatic relations with Germany meant New Zealand publishers no longer had access to the high quality postcard manufacturers, and attitudes changed as people became concerned with the serious business of war.
+The breaking of diplomatic relations with Germany meant New Zealand publishers no longer had access to their high quality postcard manufacturers and attitudes changed as people became concerned with the serious business of war.
 Letter writing had a huge resurgence and improved telecommunications meant short messages could be sent around the world far more reliably and cheaply than had previously been the case.

 While postcards continued to be available, their role began to change to the position they hold today; pictorial images with short messages to be sent to friends and family while on holiday.
 While they remain common, they have never again become the global phenomenon where for nearly 15 years, hundreds of millions of postcards were purchased and sent around the world annually.